MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-on-windows.md

 > The script installer deployment type already has a detection method script and will correctly assess the installation.
 Also, there is an uninstall switch, which means that you can easily remove the OneDrive sync client, if necessary.

-4. Copy the installer to a folder in the SCCM content source.
+4. Copy the installer to a folder in the SCCM source content share.
 5. In SCCM, select the **Software Library** workspace.
 Under **Application Management**, right-click **Applications**, and then select **Import Application**.

 ![](media/deploy-onedrive-enterprise_image6.png)

 7. Select the sample package.
-8. Select the **Deployment Types** tab on the bottom of SCCM, right-click **Deployment**, and edit the properties to update the **Content location**.
+8. Select the **Deployment Types** tab on the bottom of SCCM, right-click the deployment, and edit the properties to update the **Content location**.
 9. Right-click the package, select **Deploy**, and follow the steps in the Deploy Software Wizard.